CityofToronto/bdit_data-sources/collisions/Readme.md

 ### `acc`

-The raw dataset is `collisions.acc`, a direct mirror of the same table on the MOVE server (which itself mirrors from Oracle).
+The raw dataset is `collisions.acc`, a direct mirror of the same table on the MOVE server.
 The data dictionary for `ACC` is maintained jointly with MOVE and found on [Notion here]( https://www.notion.so/bditto/5cf7a4b3ee7d40de8557ac77c1cd2e69?v=56499d5d41e04f2097750ca3267f44bc).
 The guides that define values and categories for most columns can be found in